 Chances are you are guilty of indulging in one or another electronic activity in the late evening hours.
 In fact, according to a survey conducted by the National Sleep Foundation, nearly 90% of Americans admit to using some sort of technology during the hour before bed.

-Technology is playing a bigger role in our everyday lives -- from our work environment to the home we are completely surrounded by it -- and it’s affecting our sleep.
+Technology is playing a bigger role in our everyday lives -- from our work environment to the home we are completely surrounded by it -- and it’s affecting our sleep and that of your kids.

 How Technology Affects Your Sleep